 EU/EEA or Swiss citizens

-With the Brexit transition period coming to an end on 31 December 2020, it will not be as easy for EU, EEA and Swiss citizens to work remotely, whether in their home country or from a holiday home.
-The UK’s new immigration system will come into effect on 1 January 2021, requiring workers in this category to apply for settled or pre-settled status under the EU Settlement Scheme.
+Following the end of the Brexit transition period on 31 December 2020, it is no longer as easy for EU, EEA and Swiss citizens to work remotely.
+This applies whether they are in their home country, or at a holiday home.
+After the UK’s current immigration system came into effect on 1 January 2021, workers in this category are required to apply for settled or pre-settled status under the EU Settlement Scheme.

-EU/EEA or Swiss citizens who have not secured valid immigration status under the EU Settlement Scheme prior to leaving the UK may need to apply under the new points-based system to be able to return to work in the UK post 1 July 2021.
+EU/EEA or Swiss citizens who have not secured valid immigration status under the EU Settlement Scheme prior to leaving the UK, may need to apply under the new points-based system to be able to return to work in the UK.
 In many cases, this will be for a skilled worker visa or an intra-company transfer visa.
 The employer will need to obtain a sponsor licence, and the applicant must meet strict application requirements.
 Read our Sponsor Licence Guide for Employers here.

 Employees from the EU/EEA or Switzerland who are currently living and working in the UK but wanting to work remotely from home overseas should secure settled or pre-settled status in the UK before they travel.

 If you have any questions about the changes or want legal advice, contact